 Man City perspective: Ric Turner, Blue Moon MCFC.

-Both teams to score at 1.62.
-Our current defensive frailties suggest both teams will fancy their chances in attack.
+Both teams to score at 2.05.
+Our defensive frailties suggest a clean sheet is unlikely.